 Changing the password for the backup encryption will have an impact only on new updates; older backups need to use the old passwords.

-We encourage customers to choose a true random password algorithm like closing the eyes and punching keys on the keyboard, so that nobody can guess the passwords.
-Our suggestion is that if you have a safe or another safe location, write those passwords on paper, put them into a sealed envelope, name the envelope and put them into the safe.
+We encourage customers to choose a truly random password algorithm like closing the eyes and punching keys on the keyboard, so that nobody can guess the passwords.
+We suggest that if you have a safe or another safe location, write those passwords on paper, put them into a sealed envelope, name the envelope and put them in the safe.
 Or instead of writing the password in clear text, write a hint on how to retrieve the password on paper.
 Do not rely on your browser to store your information.

 You should also prepare for the event of a power failure.
 You need to make sure that the administrator has the root and file system password ready in that event.
 This might be a problem if your power is very stable.
 The device might run for years without the need to enter the password again.
 Make sure that you know where the passwords were stored.

 There are two cases to keep in mind.
 If a team member leaves, you can delete the user on gitstorage or just change the password if you are not sure yet if you want to delete the user.
 This will make sure that that member can no longer access the repository.

 If your gitstorage administrator leaves, you have to ask the person to log in one more time and then enter a new root password.
 If the administrator remembers the file system encryption password, it will be useless without the new root password.
 You should also change the password for the cloud backup and make sure that you have the password for the previous backups.